About the Platform

 This platform helps you understand the benefits of installing solar panels on your roof based on its solar potential and average costs in your region.
 There are other things to consider before you decide to go solar:

-3. Do you own a multi-family home?
+- Do you own a multi-family home?
 You may still be able to install solar panels on your home.
-However Project Sunroof does not always know which portion of the roof belongs to which address or homeowner.
+However, the platform does not always know which portion of the roof belongs to which address or homeowner.

 If you would like to learn more about whether or not your home is right for solar, we recommend contacting a qualified service provider to get a detailed site assessment for your property.